Senior Developer / Trainer

 From there, I dove head-first into full-stack web development and IT operations at a start-up.
 We built and supported high-profile college and high school sports sites.
 I learned Linux and database admin skills in a trial-by-fire atmosphere, babysitting servers for Friday night football and making quick patches during March Madness.

 Ever since then, I’ve been hooked.
 I’ve worked as a full-stack web developer and devops engineer.
 I’ve worked on and supported sites ranging from that Fortune 500 company, state and local governments, a few mom-and-pop storefronts, and lots of high-visibility sites in between.
-And as a result, I spent nearly all my time in front of a computer screen…and I’ve loved it.
+And as a result, I’ve spent many years in front of a computer screen…and I’ve loved it.

 And now, after years of sitting behind the screen, I’ve found an outlet for my speaking and presentation skills as a trainer.
 But I approach it much differently than I might have done just out of college.
 I’ve learned that, while I might be standing in front of a crowd, I’m not the “sage on the stage,” disseminating knowledge to the masses.
 Rather than being the center of attention, I’m the facilitator of their own learning, gently guiding them toward the goal…and that’s a good place to be.